 Junior College-Second class-must present fifteen standard units of credit by examination or by certificate from an approved high school.

 Of these fifteen units the following are required:

 English 4 units

-Algebra 1 unit
+Algebra

 Plane Geometry 1 unit

-History (one must be either Ancient or Modern) 2 units
+History (one must be either Ancient or Mod lern) 2 units

-Foreign Language (both units of same language) 2 units
+Foreign Language 2 units.

-Science 1 unit
+Science

-In addition to the eleven units above four units are to be elected fro